Deep-Symmetry/afterglow/README.md

 Given its current development phase, you will want to use Afterglow in a Clojure repl.

     (use 'afterglow.examples)
-    (ramp-one-channel)
+    (ramp-channels 2 5)
     (afterglow.rhythm/metro-bpm metro 80)
     (stop!)

-If you have a web browser open on [your OLA daemon](http://localhost:9090/ola.html)'s DMX monitor for Universe 1, you will see the channel values ramping up quickly, then slowing down a little when you change the BPM.
-Edit the example to use a different universe or channel, or do more fun stuff.
+If you have a web browser open on [your OLA daemon](http://localhost:9090/ola.html)'s DMX monitor for Universe 1, you will see the values for channels 2 and 5 ramping up quickly, then a little more slowly after you change the BPM.
+Edit the example to use a different universe, or do more fun stuff.

 ## Options